 They show the courage to consider change as a source of inspiration and innovation.
 Courage to not deliver undone versions of product.
 Courage in sharing all possible information that might help the team and the organization.
 Courage in admitting that nobody is perfect.
 Courage to change direction.
 Courage to share risks and benefits.
 Courage to let go of the feint certainties of the past.

-The players show courage in promoting Scrum and empiricism to deal with complexity.
+The players show courage in promoting Scrum, self-organization and empiricism to deal with complexity.

-They show courage to support the Scrum Values.
-The courage to take a decision, act and make progress, not grind.
+They show courage to take a decision, act and make progress, not grind.
 And even more courage to change that decision.